 The Trust was formed in January 2008 by volunteers involved with the East Anglian Waterways Association, a small group people who were passionate about the restoration of Norfolk’s only locked sailing canal.

-Overseen by our Chair our ‘volunteers’ group consists of: The Chair, Honorary Vice President, A Trust Administrator, Minutes Secretary, Treasurer, Acting Work Party Organiser, Work Party Leader, Deputy Work Party leaders.
+Overseen by our Trust Chair our ‘volunteers’ group consists of: The Chair, Honorary Vice President, A Trust Administrator, Minutes Secretary, Treasurer, Acting Work Party Organiser, Work Party Leaders and Deputy Work Party leaders.
 The Trust also has a Press Officer, Membership Secretary, ICT Officer along with a Wildlife Officer, Fisheries Officer, Boating Officer, Acting Events Co-ordinator, “Quagmire” Newsletter Editor, Grants Officer, and a Work Party Photographer.
 Along with our Trustees we also have specialist Officers; an Education Officer, Land Issues advisor but certainly not forgetting our Events volunteers, especially with ‘cake baking skills’ helping out at many of our events throughout the year.

-Over 2.3 miles of the Canal bank and one mile of Canal has been opened up for the public use, whether walkers, birders or boaters.
-Late 2017 saw the introduction of ‘pleasure cruises’ on our solar powered canal cruise boat which is proving to be extremely popular.
+Over 2.3 miles of the Canal bank and one mile of the canal has been opened up for the public use, whether walkers, birders, boaters and gongoozlers.
+Late 2017 saw the introduction of ‘pleasure cruises’ on our environmentally friendly solar powered canal cruise boat which is proving to be extremely popular.
 On 10th January 2018 a TRIAL re-watering of the Canal section between Pigneys Wood and Royston Bridge took place, which proved to be very successful.

 All of this made possible with the help and support of the Canal landowners, their workforce and many, many Trust volunteers.
 All work undertaken by The North Walsham and Dilham Canal Trust has been funded by donations from businesses, groups and the general public to which we thank you.